By A.J. Drenth

 Face Reading, Personality, & Attractiveness

 According to Wikipedia, face reading, or “physiognomy,” refers to the assessment of a person’s character or personality from their outer appearance, especially the face.”
 “Personology,” according to the same source, “relies on physiognomy and facial features to analyze and predict character traits and behavior.”
-Though often dismissed as pseudoscientific, recent peer-reviewed research suggests there is at least a “kernel of truth” to such practices.
+Though often dismissed as pseudoscientific, recent research suggests there is at least a “kernel of truth” to such practices.
 In this post, I wished to take a look at the relationships between facial features, the Big Five (i.e., five factor model), and the MBTI / Myers Briggs personality taxonomy.

 The journal article we will be consulting is “Personality Judgments from Natural and Composite Facial Images: More Evidence for a “Kernel of Truth” in Social Perception by Penton-Voak et al (Social Cognition, 2006).
 There were two parts to the study.
 The first involved ratings of static photos of individuals’ personality traits, while the second involved composite photos.
 For the latter, the authors used computer graphics to “average” the faces of those subjects who scored themselves highest on a given personality dimension.